2025 Bird Flu

 graphics shape

-CDC is using its flu surveillance systems to monitor for H5 bird flu activity in people.
+The CDC is also using its flu surveillance systems to monitor for H5 bird flu activity in people.

 • Executive Office of Energy and Environmental Affairs